 Safe and Sound

-Not only is Canada considered safe and orderly, Canada is characterized by its friendliness and willingness to help others.
+Not only is Canada considered safe and orderly, but Canada is also characterized by its friendliness and willingness to help others.
 We have a welcoming environment where different perspectives are respected, diversity is celebrated, and learning together is encouraged.
-It is a prosperous country and Canada is recognized internationally as one of the best places in the world to live and to study.
+It is a prosperous country and Canada is recognized internationally as one of the best places in the world to live and study.

 American College/University Placement

 American families are impressed with our success in US college placement.
 There are actual advantages for American students who are seeking entrance into the top US colleges in attending Canadian boarding schools.
 Primarily, American applicants to US colleges automatically ‘stand out from the crowd’ due to their international experience.
 This has proven time and again to be part of the admissions decision at most of the top US colleges.

 Most Canadian boarding schools offer the whole repertoire of AP options.
 Same quality, the same courses, and the same standardized assessment as are found in the USA.